Improving your Customer Experience with CX Analytics

 If many customers are contacting customer support about specific issues like order status, product dissatisfaction, or subscription cancellations, it can be a red flag to investigate further.
 For example, you may find that the warehouse is experiencing fulfillment delays or a new product feature is causing customer confusion.
 Analyzing tickets by topic can give you clues about emerging issues in a timely manner so you can work to address them and improve that part of the customer experience.

-Common mistake to avoid
+Another common CX mistake to avoid

 Don’t get stuck trying to make specific decisions from big picture metrics.
-There’s a place at the table for both high-level and more in-the-trenches insights when it comes to customer experience (CX) metrics.
+There’s a place at the table for both high-level and more in-the-trenches insights when it comes to CX metrics.
 It’s important to leverage both approaches and apply them appropriately for different use cases.
 In other words, make sure that your high-level strategy is tied to relevant KPIs, and for tactical decisions, leverage specific metrics to understand what is going on.

-Beyond KPIs: Customer surveys
+Beyond KPIs: customer surveys